chanhi2000/devlog/src/explore/github/library.md

 - [aleskxyz/reality-ezpz][aleskxyz/reality-ezpz]: Reality EZPZ
 - [Security-Onion-Solutions/securityonion][Security-Onion-Solutions/securityonion]: Security Onion is a free and open platform for threat hunting, enterprise security monitoring, and log management.
 It includes our own interfaces for alerting, dashboards, hunting, PCAP, and case management.
 It also includes other tools such as Playbook, osquery, CyberChef, Elasticsearch, Logstash, Kibana, Suricata, and Zeek.
   - [🌐Official Site](https://securityonion.net)
+- [Fmstrat/winapps][Fmstrat/winapps]: Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
+- [aristocratos/bashtop][aristocratos/bashtop]: Linux/OSX/FreeBSD resource monitor

 ---